-- foster the personal, moral, spiritual, social and cultural development of our students, as well as helping to enhance their ability to cope with life and its demands - develop students' self-knowledge, self-esteem, self-confidence, self-discipline and resilience - inspire and encourage our students to become kinder, more confident, more thoughtful and more responsible citizens in the communities in which they live and work - develop students' respect for and appreciation of their own and other cultures, and demonstrate sensitivity and tolerance to those from different backgrounds and traditions - enable students to understand and respect systems of rules and laws, and accept responsibility for their own behaviour, including towards others - ensure students know how to stay safe and understand how to be physically and mentally healthy, particularly in terms of diet, exercise and a balanced lifestyle
+- foster the spiritual, moral, social and cultural development of our students, as well as helping to enhance their ability to cope with life and its demands - develop students' self-knowledge, self-esteem, self-confidence, self-discipline and resilience - inspire and encourage our students to become kinder, more confident, more thoughtful and more responsible citizens in the communities in which they live and work - develop students' respect for and appreciation of their own and other cultures, and demonstrate sensitivity and tolerance to those from different backgrounds and traditions - enable students to understand and respect systems of rules and laws, and accept responsibility for their own behaviour, including towards others - ensure students know how to stay safe and understand how to be physically and mentally healthy, particularly in terms of diet, exercise and a balanced lifestyle

 Our scheme of work associated with PSHE is both proactive and reactive.
-Although, we follow the Jigsaw PSHE programme which sets out the learning across the year, we also react to current affairs and add in topical lessons where appropriate.
+Although, we follow the PSHE Association programme which sets out the learning across the year, we also react to current affairs and add in topical lessons where appropriate.

 This allows us to be emotionally intelligent in the way in which we constantly adapt our programme to the diverse needs of our student body.
-Throughout Jigsaw, we use a spiral approach which is the recurrence of themes throughout the key stages.
+We use a spiral approach with recurring of themes from EYFS to Year 6.
 With each delivery of the theme, the level of demand increases and learning is progressively deepened.